LLNL/FPChecker/README.md

 CLANG_PLUGIN        =-Xclang -load -Xclang $(FPCHECKER_LIB) -Xclang -plugin -Xclang instrumentation_plugin
 CXXFLAGS            += $(CLANG_PLUGIN) -include $(FPCHECKER_RUNTIME) -emit-llvm
 ```
-The `$(CLANG_PLUGIN)` flag telsl clang where the plugin library is and that it must load it.
+The `$(CLANG_PLUGIN)` flag tells clang where the plugin library is and that it must load it.
 The `-include $(FPCHECKER_RUNTIME)` pre-includes the runtime header file.
 The `-emit-llvm` indicates to clang to avoid the code generation phase (we don't want to generate object files in this step; we only want to instrument the source code).

-Since we will parse the CUDA source code with clang, we also need to add the following flags:
+Note that since we will parse the CUDA source code with clang, we also need to add the following flags:

 ```sh
 CUDA_OPTIONS    = --cuda-gpu-arch=sm_60 -x cuda
 CXXFLAGS        += $(CUDA_OPTIONS)
 ```
-The `--cuda-gpu-arch` flag specifies the compute architecture (note that in nvcc, this is usually set by `-arch`).
-The `-x cuda` indicates to clang that we are handling a CUDA file (if you are handling a pure C/C++ file, we don't need this flag).

 Finally, make sure you use clang (not nvcc) as the compiler for this step: